nmousa/kennyballou.com/blag/content/blog/elixir_hot_swap_code.markdown

 module with _actual_ changes.
 The last element of the tuple instructs how to "downgrade" from "0.2.1" to "0.2.0".
 The instructions make sense here, since it is similarly, only a change in the single module.
+> Actually, it does not make sense.
+I don't understand what is going on here.

 Now, let's look at the related "relup" file for this release: